Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Overview

 Galaxy color strongly correlates with the star formation activity.
 As the SFR rises and falls during the episodic evolution, the color also changes accordingly.
 Fig.\,\ref{fig:color_single} shows the evolutionary history of an example galaxy (ID-433317) in the color-mass diagram.
-The two contours in this figure indicate the distribution of $g-r$ color as a function of stellar mass $M_\ast$ for all central galaxies at $z=0$ (red contour) and at $z$ = 0.7 (green contour).
+The two contours in this figure indicate the distribution of the $g-r$ color as a function of stellar mass $M_\ast$ for all central galaxies at $z=0$ (red contour) and at $z=1$ (blue contour).
+The $g-r$ color is calculated from the ratio of the total g- and r-band luminosities based on all stellar particles within the galaxy.
 In each case, four contour lines indicate the regions that include 10\%, 30\%, 60\%, and 90\% of the total sample.
-The solid line indicates the evolutionary track of this galaxy, color-coded by redshift.
-It can be seen that the color of this galaxy has an overall trend of becoming redder, accompanied by multiple rapid variations due to changes in SFR, especially since $z\sim 1$.
+The solid line indicates the evolutionary track of the galaxy, color-coded by sSFR.
+The track shows an overall reddening trend, accompanied by multiple rapid variations, particularly since $z = 1$.
+These rapid changes are closely linked to variations in sSFR, exhibiting a clear anticorrelation.

-It is worth noting that the $g-r$ color of this galaxy reaches its global peak at $z\approx0.2$, when its SFR was 0.457 dex below the main sequence at that time.
+It is worth noting that the $g-r$ color of this galaxy reaches its global peak at $z\approx0.2$, when its SFR was 0.46 dex below the main sequence at that time.
 Compared to the overall color distribution at that time, this galaxy used to be much redder than its star-forming counterparts and could even be identified as a `green valley' galaxy \citep{GreenValley_Salim2014, GreenValley_Mendez2011ApJ, Smith2022MNRAS}.
 However, soon after that, it rejuvenated and returned to the blue cloud once its star formation was ignited again.
-Among our present-day star-forming rotating disc sample of 285 galaxies, 37\% have had their historical SFR 0.5 dex below the main sequence ridge (at the corresponding redshift) at least once since $z\sim 1$, and rejuvenated later to get back to the SFMS, or even above the ridge, at $z=0$.
+Among our present-day star-forming sample of 3644 galaxies, 47\% have had their historical SFR 0.5 dex below the main-sequence ridge (at the corresponding redshift) at least once since $z= 1$, and rejuvenated later to get back to the SFMS, or even above the ridge, at $z=0$.